Aayushk333/Flutter_Basics/ListView_ListTile_App/README.md

-ListView.builder is appropriate for ListViews with a large or infinite number of children because the builder is called only for those children that are actually visible.
+Note : ListView.builder is appropriate for ListViews with a large or infinite number of children because the builder is called only for those children that are actually visible.